 April 26: Schermerhorn Symphony Center / Nashville, Tennessee

 Along with the announcement of more concert dates, Rolling Stone also confirmed the release of a brand new live album, The Mike & Micky Show Live, which will arrive April 3, 2020 on compact disc, as a digital download, and via streaming services.
-Produced by Monkees archivist Andrew Sandoval and mixed by Christian Nesmith, the album includes 24 tracks culled from performances throughout March 2019 of the "Mike & Micky Show" tour.
-Fans who purchase concert tickets will automatically receive the album either as a digital download or a physical CD.
+A 2-LP vinyl set will be available on May 15, 2020.
+Produced by Monkees archivist Andrew Sandoval and mixed by Christian Nesmith, the album includes 25 tracks culled from performances throughout March and June 2019 of the "Mike & Micky Show" tour.
+In most markets, fans who purchase concert tickets will automatically receive the album either as a digital download or a physical CD.

 Billboard and a multitude of other media outlets covered the announcement of the tour and live album.

 THE OFFICIAL PRESS RELEASE

 Micky Dolenz And Michael Nesmith Set To Launch “An Evening With The Monkees” Tour And Release Their First Live Album On April 3, 2020

 Every ticket purchased online for The Monkees includes your choice of a CD or digital copy of the new album, The Monkees Present: The Mike & Micky Show LIVE, released on 4/3/2020.
 You’ll receive instructions via email on how to redeem your album after ticket purchase.